 7.4 Participant data will be deleted three calendar years after the end of the survey.

-7.5 Participation in personalized surveys is voluntary.
+7.5 Participation in personalized surveys and lotteries is voluntary.

 8. Participants in events

 8.1 Purposes of processing are the preparation and conduct of the event, the information of the participants about the other participants (list of participants, name tags), the evaluation of the event as well as the documentation of the event by video and audio recordings and the use of the resulting recordings for press and public relations purposes.
 There are no plans to change these purposes.